bahgat-ahmed/Sentiment-Classification-How-To-Frame-Problems-for-a-Neural-Network/README.md

 # Sentiment-Classification: How-To-Frame-Problems-for-a-Neural-Network

-This is a project I have implemented in the Natural Language Processing (NLP) Udacity Nanodegree.
+This is a project I have implemented in the Natural Language Processing (NLP) Udacity Nanodegree in the **Sentiment Analysis** extracurricular course in the Nanodegree.

 The following is the guide written at the beginning of the notebook explaining the 6 small projects that form this Notebook.
 The details are found in the Notebook.